 Final Word on The Best UK Racket for Squash Reviews 2016 - 2017

 In conclusion, we would recommend either the Tecnifibre Carboflex or HEAD Cyano 110 as our best squash racket choice.
-These are two of the most popular rackets available on the market today, and with good reason.
+These are two of the most popular models available on the market today, and with good reason.
 With very similar prices for the Carboflex and for the Cyano, they both provide solid and durable, lightweight yet powerful choices for their price point.
 Both allow for excellent handling ability and responsiveness, while their heavy heads provide excellent driving power and force on each and every swing.
 Lastly, both are built by some of the most reputable brands on the market today, and provide quality built to last.
 You can’t wrong with either of these choices.